VPNs using BGP

 • RFC 2764: A Framework for IP Based Virtual Private Networks

-With the increasing usage of overlay information (widely used in data centers, but also deployed by operators, BGP evolves and is able to carry tunneling information.
+With the increasing usage of overlay information (widely used in data centers, but also deployed by operators), BGP evolves and is able to carry tunneling information.
 The following BGP services can help to interconnect VPNs: L3VPN and EVPN.
 Those two services rely on encapsulation techniques when traffic enters or leaves the VPN.
 The VPN generally sits on a given L3VRF, and the backbone is located on the default L3VRF.

-The below chapters respectively introduce L3VPN and EVPN services.
+The chapters below respectively introduce L3VPN and EVPN services.
 Both services share some similarities, and an additional chapter explains the concepts used to control and distribute routing information among VPNs.

 L3VPN service